 Dahl had intended to write a third book in the series but never finished it.

 A follow-up to the book was planned, called Charlie in the White House.
 Charlie’s family and Willy Wonka are invited by President Gilligrass to have dinner at the White House, as thanks for rescuing the Space Shuttle from its attack by the Vermicious Knids.

-Dahl only wrote the first chapter, which is on display at the Roald Dahl Museum and Story Centre in Great Missenden, where Dahl had lived between 1954 and his death in 1990
+Only the first chapter was written by Dahl, and it is on exhibit at the Roald Dahl Museum and Story Centre in Great Missenden, where he lived from 1954 until 1990.

 Awards and nominations